-Students who are found to be in violation of any of the above listed responsibilities will be placed on a 2 tier warning system through the Student Conduct Board.
-The student will receive an email with the subject heading, "Service/Assistance Animal Violation".
-If a student receives a second violation they will be asked to meet with a Residence Life and Housing Professional Staff Member.
-This person has the authority to ask the student to remove their animal from campus for the remainder of the term.
+Students who are found to be in violation of any of the above listed responsibilities will be placed on a 2 tier warning system.
+The student will receive an initial email from Housing and Residence Life or designated employee, regarding the initial violation.
+If a student receives a second violation they will be asked to meet with Housing and Residence Life or designated employee.
+After a second violation a student will be asked to remove their animal from campus for the remainder of the term if deemed necessary for the benefit of the student, the animal, and general well being of the student body.

 A student may request to bring their animal back to campus the following term.
-Requests will need to be made through Residence Life.
+Requests will need to be made through Housing and Residence Life.
 If a student is asked to remove their animal from campus a second time due to repeated violations, they will lose the opportunity to have their animal on campus for the remainder of their tenure at Transylvania University.